Braehead

 Braehead (Braeheid, Gaelic: Ceann a' Bhruthaich) is a commercial development located at the former site of Braehead Power Station in Renfrew on the south bank of the River Clyde in Renfrew, Renfrewshire.
 It is particularly notable for its large shopping centre, arena and leisure facilities.
+All originally part of Intu, the facilities are currently owned by Frasers Group, TDL Media and XPE Group plc respectively.

 The area is known for its shopping centre of the same name, which was rebranded as Intu Braehead in 2013 and kept that name until 2020.
 The rebranding was done as part of a corporate rebranding exercise by Capital Shopping Centres plc, which itself was renamed as Intu Properties PLC.

+History

 King's Inch

 Until at least the 18th century, the site was an island in the River Clyde known as King's Inch (a name that is still reflected in the road that divides the site).

 The initial castle at Renfrew was constructed on King's Inch in the 12th century by Walter Fitz-Alan, High Steward of Scotland.however It was deserted in the 13th century and substituted by a stone castle in what currently stands as the centre of Renfrew.
 By the latter portion of the 15th century, Sir John Ross was obtained the lands of Inch along with the remains of this castle, where he erected a three-storey castle known as the Inch Castle.

 In 1769, the King's Inch was purchased by Glasgow tobacco merchant Alexander Speirs, who demolished Inch Castle in order to build a country mansion, Elderslie House.
 Completed in 1782 (demolished in 1924), Elderslie House was designed by Robert Adam.